All Episodes

 They will prevent you from working if you have wrong thing.

-Through Thought Prime rules.
+Through thought crime rules.

-So, you know, there'll be some uh person, maybe a foreigner who'll be uh um maybe checking you out in the grocery store, and then ooh, uh I'm afraid that you've been branded racist.
+So, you know, there'll be some person, maybe a foreigner, who will be maybe checking you out in the grocery store.

-Oh, I'm afraid that uh you've posted social media stuff, and this way they don't have to send uh girls in uniform over to pretend to use something knock down your door, they can just wean you off being able to participate in society by attaching a global computer ID to everything you do.
+They can just wean you off being able to participate in society by attaching a global computer ID to everything you do.

 That's all.

-And AI will then scour your emails and your posts and eventually where your eyes go in a cleavage video, and you will simply be denied services.
+And AI will then scour your emails and your posts and eventually where your eyes go in a cleavage video.

-And I remember I sort of made the argument and I said, think of the number and amount Of economic interactions it takes just for you to go and buy some milk at the grocery store, right?
+And I remember I sort of made the argument and I said, think of the number and amount of economic interactions it takes just for you to go and buy some milk at the grocery store, right?

-You have to be allowed on the sidewalk, you have to be allowed on the bus, uh, or on the road if you're biking, or even on the sidewalk if you're walking, you have to be allowed into the store, you have to be allowed to purchase, you have to be, you know, all of those sorts of like everybody's participation is required for you to be part of the economy in a civil society.
+You have to be, you know, all of those sorts of, like everybody's participation is required for you to be part of the economy in a civil society.

 And this, of course, was without a government, right?